MoonLiightz/stream/README.md

 ## Bot commands

-These are some informations the bot would usually provides in the chat.
+These are some informations the bot would usually provide in the chat.

 | command   | respond                                       |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------- |